-William Berry came to Queanbeyan in 1930 and was involved in many organisations including founding member of the Queanbeyan Rovers Cricket Club, Member of the Queanbeyan Show Society, steward and exhibitor of poultry, and the Queanbeyan Garden Club.
+Came to Queanbeyan in 1930 and was involved in many organisations including founding member of the Queanbeyan Rovers Cricket Club, Member of the Queanbeyan Show Society, steward and exhibitor of poultry, and the Queanbeyan Garden Club.
 During WWII he managed Campbell's Hardware and produce during the day and was a plane spotter near the airport at night.
-He was a member of the Queanbeyan Road Safety Committee.
+And he was a member of the Queanbeyan Road Safety Committee.
 All this was accomplished with only one hand.